 That’s when the real cookin’ begins- and the stress hormones kick in.
 It’s as if I’m inside a pressure cooker that’s about to over heat.

 When my customers come into the music room, I’m prepared to give them a musical experience, but it doesn’t always work out.
 That’s why I thought about some tips to be stress free.
-(Or is it possible?)
+(Or is that even possible?)

 WHY 12 TIPS to be Stress Free?